aliwaziri10/marius-command-center/docs/marius-handoff.md

    workflow processes (e.g. `char_length(narration_text)`, shot counts,
    percentiles) — not a single sample, not a guess.
-3. **Check `private` vs `public` repo status** via `GitHub:search_repositories` (`"private": false/true` in the result) before reasoning about any GitHub Actions minutes budget.
-Public repos = unlimited free minutes.
+3. **Check `private` vs `public` repo status** via `GitHub:search_repositories` (`"private": false/true` in the result) before reasoning about anything related to run cost or limits.
 This repo (`aliwaziri10/marius-command-center`) is PUBLIC — confirmed 2026-08-06.
 Re-verify if it's ever made private.
 4. **Do the arithmetic explicitly**: (real per-run duration) × (real throughput/week or /month) — and only then decide cron/timeout/batch numbers.
 Do not set a timeout shorter than the known worst-case runtime.